Sprint naar content

 Tools

-Reflection and coaching: To enhance continuous learning and to monitor learning outcomes, you are asked to reflect your developments and ambitions.
-Coaching sessions on individual learning goals are organized on a regular base in which 360 feedback is provided by coaches and fellow students.
+To enhance continuous learning and to monitor learning outcomes, you are asked to reflect your developments and ambitions.
+Coaching on how you are obtaining the learning goals are organized regularly, offering 360‑degree feedback from coaches and fellow students.

 Your teachers provide intensive coaching during the programme.
 Furthermore, all exchange students will be placed in buddy groups, led by a full-time Fontys student.
 He or she will introduce you to Dutch culture, the city of Tilburg and the campus.
 With questions about practical matters and social engagements you can go to your buddy.
 Lastly, our International Office can also help you with study- and practical matters.